densekernel/EDEN/README.md

 Or the entire pipeline can be run at once.
 Of-course it can be parameterised at this stage too.

+- `python eden.py Evaluate --local-scheduler`
-- `python eden.py AnomalyDetection --local-scheduler'
+- `python eden.py AnomalyDetection --local-scheduler`
+- `python eden.py CrossValidation --local-scheduler`

 Separately, there exists a cross-validation function to find the best hyperparameters and see how well they generalize to test data.